freeDSP/PiDSP/B2/README.md

 # Version B2

 This version is functional with some minor modification.
+This is not the final version.
+Developement is underway to fix the bugs.

 "Bugs highlight":
 * DSP_Disable signal is not working - it will turn-off whole board